Snake Island (Ukraine): Ancient history and myths

 According to Greek myths the island was created by Poseidon for Achilles to inhabit, but also for sailors to have an island to anchor at the Euxine Sea, but the sailors should never sleep on the island.
 According to a surviving epitome of the lost Trojan War epic of Arctinus of Miletus, the remains of Achilles and Patroclus were brought to this island by Thetis, to be put in a sanctuary, furnishing the aition, or founding myth of the Hellenic cult of Achilles centred here.
 According to another myth Thetis gave the island to Achilles and let him live there.
 The oracle of Delphi sent Leonymus (other writers called him Autoleon) to the Island, telling him that there Ajax the Great would appear to him and cure his wound.
 Leonymus said that on the island he saw Achilles, Ajax the Great, Ajax the Lesser, Patroclus, Antilochus and Helen of Troy.
 In addition, Helen told him to go to Stesichorus at Himera and tell him that the loss of his sight was caused by her wrath.
-Pomponius Mela wrote that Achilles was buried there.
+Pomponius Mela wrote that Achilles was buried there and the island had the eponym of Achillea.
+Apollodorus writes that the Greeks buried Achilles together with Patroclus on the island, mingling their bones.

 In Andromache, a work of Euripides, Thetis mention the island and said that Achilles was "dwelling on his island home".

+Antoninus Liberalis writes that Artemis transported Iphigenia to the island, where she joined Achilles.
+There, the goddess transformed her into an ageless, immortal being, gave her the name Orsilochia, and Iphigenia became Achilles companion.
+By contrast, John Tzetzes mentions another myth, in which Achilles fell in love with Iphigenia and searched for her, when he failed to find her, he settled on the island.

 Ruins believed to be of a square temple dedicated to Achilles, 30 meters to a side, were discovered by the Russian naval Captain N. D. Kritzkii in 1823, but the subsequent construction of a lighthouse on the site obliterated all trace of it.
 Ovid, who was banished to Tomis, mentions the island, so do Ptolemy and Strabo.
 The island is described in Pliny the Elder's Natural History, IV.27.1.
 It is also described in Arrian's Letter to Emperor Hadrian, a historical document movingly drawn upon by Marguerite Yourcenar in her Memoirs of Hadrian.